 Social Media Presence

 This is the cheapest way to get your friends and other people to visit your website, but that doesn’t necessarily mean they are in your target audience.
-Finding your real target audience in social media is actually really hard and can be thought as more of a marathon rather than a 100m run.
+Finding your real target audience in social media is actually really hard and can be thought of as more of a marathon rather than a 100m run.

 Paid Online Advertising